jonmosco/vagrant-puppet_env/README.md

 ## Multiple Vagrant Environments for Puppet Module development and testing

 This will not utilize the normal puppet vagrant provisioner.
-This will install the latest puppet release and build an Master and an Agent for testing in production-like environments.
+This will install the latest puppet release and build a Master and an Agent for testing in production-like environments.

 The following environments are available: